 The texturing itself is a look somewhat similar to the grips on like talon grips that have a rubberized slightly sticky material.
 But you can obviously feel on the gun that the texturing is made from hard plastic and it’s quite slick.
 It really doesn’t do much to give you a better grip on the gun.

 Now there is the Smith Wesson M&P Shield 2.0 series that has a much better texturing or a much more aggressive texturing I should say.
-Overall, the feel of the gun isn’t bad, but it does feel like they took the ergonomics of a full-size gun and just made the grip thinner.
-So, it doesn’t feel as good as a lot of its modern contemporaries like the Glock 43x, Glock 48, and the Springfield Armory Hellcat, and the Sig p365 and Sig p365 xl.
+Overall, the feel of the gun isn’t bad.
+It does feel like they took the ergonomics of a full-size gun and just made the grip thinner.
+So, it doesn’t feel as good as a lot of its modern contemporaries.
+The Glock 43x, Glock 48, and the Springfield Armory Hellcat, and the Sig p365 and Sig p365 xl all have better ergonomics.

-I have talked to a lot of shooters with very large hands and they do tend to prefer the Smith and Wesson Shield, over the guns I previously mentioned.
+I have talked to a lot of shooters with very large hands and they do tend to prefer the Smith and Wesson Shield over others.

 The Smith and Wesson Shield comes with just standard metal three-dot sights.
 They aren’t night sights, but they work; they’re still in a rugged construction which is a good plus.
 It’s adjustable from windage on the rear and the front.
 And the rear sight has a set screw.
 All that said if you’re serious about carrying this gun you’ll likely want to replace them with an aftermarket option.
 Aftermarket options for the Smith Wesson M&P Shield are absolutely numerous.
 So, it’s very unlikely you’ll have a problem finding a set of sights to suit your needs.